launchdarkly/api-client-dotnet/docs/UsersApi.md

 <a name="getsearchusers"></a>
 # **GetSearchUsers**
-> Users GetSearchUsers (string projectKey, string environmentKey, string q, int? limit, int? offset, decimal? after)
+> Users GetSearchUsers (string projectKey, string environmentKey, string q, int? limit, int? offset, long? after)

 Search users in LaunchDarkly based on their last active date, or a search query.
 It should not be used to enumerate all users in LaunchDarkly- - use the List users API resource.